commercetools/commercetools-payone-integration/README.md

 > TODO document best practice on how to work in day-to-day development, esp. on how local machine, travis and heroku play together.

 The integration tests of this implementation use a heroku instance of the service.
-If you are authorized to configure it. the backend can be found at https://dashboard.heroku.com/apps/ct-p1-integration-staging/resources .
+If you are authorized to configure it the backend can be found at https://dashboard.heroku.com/apps/ct-p1-integration-staging/resources .

 Please do not access this instance for playground or experimental reasons as you may risk breaking running automated integration tests.